 The first single, Chief Inspector, was called a “psychedelic noir thriller” by Divine Magazine, who observed that it “delves deep into the noir history of Los Angeles, weaving a psychological tale of a man attempting to detach himself from his own shadow, only to confront the consequences of suppressing his true identity.”
 Indie Artist Buzz noted the track “has a mischievous air that’s addictive as well as it is free flowing…[a] story of a detective who becomes the hunted but has a larger meaning.”
 Modern Mystery explained, “to evoke the LA noir imagery used in the song’s lyrics, the singer and the video’s producer Ross Kolton, were drawn to the iconic 1973 Robert Altman classic ‘The Long Goodbye’ for its visually unique take on noir in the sunshine.”

-After 2023’s flurry of work, Stephen has continued his momentum by releasing four more singles in 2024, beginning with Last Predictable Summer.
+After 2023’s flurry of work, Stephen continued his momentum by releasing four more singles in 2024, beginning with Last Predictable Summer on July 12.
 “Stephen Jaymes has once again proved that profound messages can come wrapped in irresistible tunes,” was the response from Independent Artist Buzz.
 It was dubbed “A folk-punk anthem for our times” by Subba-Cultcha.
 So far, the song’s dire but singable predictions have only resonated more true.
-It was released, after all, before hurricanes Helene and Milton.
+It was released, after all, before hurricanes Helene and Milton, and before the presidential election.

-After Last Predictable Summer came one of Stephen’s most personal songs, Saving Daylight.
+After Last Predictable Summer came one of Stephen’s most personal songs, Saving Daylight, dropped on August 30, 2024.
 Triggered by an extended separation from his partner resulting from a family emergency, it explored the psychological experience of a child separating from his family to go to school and grow up.
 “The new single comes with an evocative video,” said Modern Mystery, “taking us on a journey that merges personal memory with a sense of solitude and reflection.“

-Stephen released The Evidence Against Her on October 11.
+Stephen next released The Evidence Against Her on October 11, 2024.
 The song explores the inner monologue of a man who considers the possibility that his Jungian anima — the feminine side of his personality and his unconscious muse — has turned against him.

 “It’s a haunting track that blurs the line between reality and dreamscape,” said Vents Magazine.
 “By the time the song reaches its wordless chorus, it feels like the dam has finally broken, releasing all the bottled-up tension in a rush of emotion,” was the reaction from Subba-Cultcha.
 “The crescendo hits hard, with the music swelling into a swirling, chaotic storm before pulling back into reflective stillness.“